Risk Management

 Risk control measures

-- Continuously improve processes to reduce carbon emissions in response to environmental protection issues.
+- Continuously improving processes to reduce carbon emissions in response to environmental protection issues.

-- Demonstrate the outcome of technology innovation on outstanding performance and the function of new products and implement green design at all stages of the product life cycle to reduce environmental impact and realize responsible production and consumption.
+- Showcasing the results of technological innovation in the superior perf ormance and functionality of new products, and introducing green design at all stages of the product life cycle to reduce environmental impact, thereby fulfilling product responsibility and consumption.

 Risk Type